WGLab/PennCNV/docs/user-guide/input.md

 Normalized signal file

 The user need to provide a normalized signal file, possibly by a simple re-formatting of the original file received from data provider.
 The file has a simple tab-delimited text format: first line gives the sample identifiers, while following lines gives signal intensity values.
-The first field must be “probeset_id”.
+The first field must be probeset_id.
 In addition, all values must be log2 based, and negative values are possible.
 It is very important that this file has been normalized (any algorithm should suffice) so that the signal intensity between different samples are comparable to each other: a simple way to check this is to get all intensity values for sample1, calculate its median, 25% and 75% quantile, then compare that of sample2 and sample3 to make sure that they are largely comparable.

 probeset_id     sample1        sample2        sample3        sample4
 rs11127467-A    1.749100        1.753865        1.867269        1.362796